grace22411/Niyo/README.md

 # Eth Denver Niyo
 Niyo is a mobile first tool that economically empowers hair, beauty and fashion creators, pros, enthusiasts and influencers for their creativity.
 Creators earn using their creation into F-NFT.
-Users will be able to convert F-NFTs into real products and services that users can purchase and sell on the chain and therefore get real utility.
+Users will be able to convert F-NFTs into real products and services that users can purchase using their tokens and therefore get real utility.
 Aggregating payments with community-driven escrow service.
-A tool that economically empowers artists - empowers stylists, creators to earn using their creation.
-Once creator uploads a creation, they get tokens as rewards.
-Those who like that creation - become a part of the creator’s community

 <img width="1440" alt="Niyo io pitch deck" src="https://user-images.githubusercontent.com/69260613/158563913-519656b1-4754-407d-bb5c-8c4127c0b2c0.png">

 ## Problem